 National CIG information (national NRCS website)

-The priority need for the Virginia State CIG in FY2013 is for projects that seek to improve soil health and function on Virginia farmland in order to improve the productivity, profitability, and environmental impact of agriculture.
+In FY2014, the Virginia State CIG still has a priority need for projects that seek to improve soil health and function on Virginia farmland in order to improve the productivity, profitability, and environmental impact of agriculture.
 Priority projects will seek to demonstrate, evaluate, and promote implementation and integration of the following principles:

 Maintaining cover on the soil surface